What should your next fitness goal be? Take the quiz.

 • Body aches: Widespread aches in your body could be a sign of a more systemic illness, Dr. Ungerleider says.
 And if your body is in pain already, you won’t be able to perform exercises safely or effectively.

-• Diarrhea or vomiting: While you’re recovering from an illness, your body undergoes fluid shifts, explains Dr. Rockett.
+• Diarrhea or vomiting: While you’re recovering from an illness, your body undergoes fluid shifts, Dr. Rockett explains.
 If you’re experiencing diarrhea or vomiting, that’s a clear indication that exercising can only make you more dehydrated and should be a no-go.
 It’s also recommended to avoid swimming, in particular, if you have diarrhea.
-Per the CDC, swimmers who have crypto (a parasite that causes the diarrheal disease cryptosporidiosis) should stay out of the pool until two weeks after the diarrhea has stopped.
+According to the Centers for Disease Control and Prevention (CDC), swimmers who have crypto (a parasite that causes the diarrheal disease cryptosporidiosis) should stay out of the pool until two weeks after the diarrhea has stopped.

 • Lightheadedness or dizziness: Dr. Rockett says this is yet another sign that you’re not quite ready to exercise.
 Like diarrhea or vomiting, these symptoms could also be your body telling you that you’re dehydrated and need to improve your fluid levels before getting active.

-• Fatigue: If you’re feeling tired and sluggish, that’s another sign to skip out on your workout when you’re sick.
+• Fatigue: If you’re feeling tired and sluggish, that’s another sign to skip out on your workout when sick.
 Fatigue likely indicates that your body needs a break, so it’s smart to prioritize rest at this time.
-Fitness beginners and experienced athletes alike can often use a rest day (or two, or more).

 These are only a handful of the symptoms that signal you should avoid your regular exercise routine.
 If you’re experiencing any other symptoms that are tied to contagious diseases, you should also stay home and recover until you feel better.
-And remember, it's smart to check in with your doctor if you're not sure whether or not working out when sick is an option for you.
+And remember, it’s smart to check in with your doctor if you're not sure whether or not you should work out when sick.

 It’s appropriate to exercise if you’ve just been dealing with a mild cold, “especially those with symptoms limited to above the neck, like a runny nose or sneezing,” Dr. Ungerleider says.
 “If you’re experiencing these milder symptoms and still feel like working out, you can, but you should reduce the intensity and duration of your exercise.”